-5.17.1 Unless explicitly permitted for a specific application, the following materials may not be used anywhere on the power unit:

-- a) Magnesium based alloys. - b) Metal Matrix Composites (MMC's).

-- c) Intermetallic materials. - d) Alloys containing more than 5% by weight of Platinum, Ruthenium, Iridium or Rhenium. - e) Copper based alloys containing more than 2.75% Beryllium. - f) Any other alloy class containing more than 0.25% Beryllium. - g) Tungsten base alloys. - h) Ceramics and ceramic matrix composites.

-5.17.2 Unless explicitly permitted otherwise for a specific application, only material approved by the FIA/ACO Technical Department may be used on the power unit.
-The approval of the FIA/ACO Technical Department is conditional upon the material concerned being available on a non-exclusive basis and under normal commercial terms to all competitors.

-5.17.3 The restrictions in Article 5.17.1 do not apply to coatings provided the total coating thickness does not exceed 25% of the section thickness of the underlying base material in all axes.
-In all cases, other than under Article 5.17.4(b), the relevant coating must not exceed 0.8mm.
+- 5.13.1 Unless explicitly permitted for a specific application, the following materials may not be used anywhere on the power unit: - a) Magnesium based alloys. - b) Metal Matrix Composites (MMC's) containing more than 2.0% volume/volume of other ceramic, metallic, carbon or intermetallic phase which is not soluble in the liquid phase at 100°C above the melting point of the metallic matrix. - c) Intermetallic materials. - d) Alloys containing more than 5% by weight of Platinum, Ruthenium, Iridium or Rhenium. - e) Copper based alloys containing more than 2.75% Beryllium. - f) Any other alloy class containing more than 0.25% Beryllium. - g) Tungsten base alloys. - h) Ceramics and ceramic matrix composites. - i) Aluminium based alloys containing more than 2.5 weight % Lithium - j) Materials containing nanomaterials. - k) Thermal insulation containing unbound nanomaterials - 5.13.2 Unless explicitly permitted otherwise for a specific application, only material approved by the FIA/ACO Technical Department may be used on the power unit.
+The approval of the FIA/ACO Technical Department is conditional upon the material concerned being available on a non-exclusive basis and under normal commercial terms to all competitors. - 5.13.3 The restrictions in Article 5.13.1 do not apply to coatings provided the total coating thickness does not exceed 25% of the section thickness of the underlying base material in all axes.
+In all cases, other than under Article 5.13.4.b, the relevant coating must not exceed 0.8mm.